bigeasy/programmatic/README.md

 ```
 npm install programmatic
 ```

-Programmatic is HEREDOCs for Node.js.
-It lets you generate correctly indented code in any language.
+Programmatic is the equivalent of HEREDOCs from shell programming with support for maintaining the indentation of interpolated snippets.
+It lets you generate code with proper indentation in any language.

 ```javascript
 function generate (count) {